bparanj/crystal/electronics/book/capacitive-reactance.md

 - \( C \) is the capacitance of the capacitor.

 ### Explanation:
-- **Inversely Proportional**: Capacitive reactance decreases as frequency or capacitance increases, meaning high-frequency signals pass through a capacitor more easily than low-frequency ones.
+- **Inversely Proportional**: Capacitive reactance decreases as frequency or capacitance increases.
+This means high-frequency signals pass through a capacitor more easily than low-frequency signals.
 - **AC vs. DC**: In DC circuits (where \( f = 0 \)), capacitive reactance is infinite, effectively blocking current.
 In AC circuits, the capacitor allows current to flow based on the reactance value.

-Capacitive reactance plays a key role in controlling AC current flow in circuits with capacitors.
+Capacitive reactance plays a role in controlling AC current flow in circuits with capacitors.

+PENDING

 - Why does high-frequency signals pass through a capacitor more easily than low-frequency ones?